corysanders3/fitlit/README.md

 - Animating the circle progress bars like the fluid meter
 - Allowing the user to choose a date instead of defaulting to the most recent
 - Add an activity tracking widget based on the unused data from [activity API](https://fitlit-api.herokuapp.com/api/v1/activity)
-- Allow users to create/remove widgets and/or customize their positioning

 ## Preview of App